nitin42/Algorithms-and-Data-Structures/README.md

 Contains sorting, graph, divide &amp; conquer, greedy and mathematical algorithms.
 All the algorithms are implemented in Python programming language with proper tests.

-## Why algorithm and how they work?
+## Why algorithms and how they work?

 ```
 def Algorithm(problem):